 We really like to go all out at my house for Halloween, and the kids in my neighborhood get a huge kick out of it.
 A few years ago, I had seen some “Dead and Breakfast” Signs (B&B) signs and I loved the idea!

-However, I wanted to put my own little spin on it (of course!) and made a Potion Shoppe Sign to go with the theme of most of our decorations…plus that I dress up as a witch to hand out candy to trick or treaters!
+However, I wanted to put my own little spin on it (of course!) and made a Potion Shoppe Sign to go with the theme of most of our decorations…plus that I get to dress up as a witch to hand out candy to trick or treaters!